Kane Beatz

 Daniel Andrew Johnson (born December 20, 1986), professionally known as Kane Beatz, is an American record producer and songwriter from Orlando, Florida.

 Life and career

-Johnson first found monetary success from producing while still in high school by selling his beats on the internet.
-Working with artists such as Micah T from Invasion Productions.
-He was soon contacted by Mike Caren, Executive Vice President of A&R for Atlantic Records, who signed him to a publishing contract with the label.
+Johnson's first success as a music producer came while he was still in high school selling his beats on the internet.
+Working with artists such as Micah T from Invasion Productions, he was soon contacted by Mike Caren, Executive Vice President of A&R for Atlantic Records, who signed him to a publishing contract with the label.

-Since his success, Kane founded his own label called The Building.
+Since then, Kane founded his own label called The Building.
 The first artist signed was The Mad Violinist.
-Since then he signed-songwriter Kief Brown and producer Jeremy "JMIKE" Coleman, who signed in a joint venture with Dr. Luke's Prescription Songs).
+Since then he signed songwriter Kief Brown and producer Jeremy "JMIKE" Coleman, who signed in a joint venture with Dr. Luke's Prescription Songs.

 Artistry

 Musical style

-Johnson tags most of his beats with a robotic male voice saying, "Kane is in the building, *****."
+Johnson tags most of his beats with a robotic male voice saying, "Kane is in the building, n***a."

 Influences

 He has stated that his favorite producers and largest musical influences are Timbaland, Dr. Dre, and Mannie Fresh.